fncokg/pandoc-tex-numbering/README.md

   - For figures:
     - at the beginning of captions, use styles like `Figure 1.1:1`
     - when referred to, use styles like `as shown in Fig. 1.1.1,`
-  - For equations, at the end of equations, use styles like `(1-1-1)`
+  - For equations, suppress the parentheses and use the format `1.1.1`
   - For subfigures:
     - use greek letters for symbols
     - at the beginning of captions, use styles like `[β(1)]`
   - For theorems:
     - Theorem environment "thm" uses "Theorem" as the prefix
     - Lemma environment "lem" uses "Lemma" as the prefix
+  - For appendices:
+    - Suppress the top level appendix number
+    - Use (upper case) Roman numbers for the second level appendices
+    - Suppress the top level numbering in all references
 - Turn on custom list of figures and tables and:
   - Use custom titles as "图片目录" and "Table Lists" respectively.
   - Use hyphens as the leader in the lists.